The British Incite the Overmountain Men

 The corporal is taken off to catch up to the prisoners, and relayed this story to the Tory officers the next day.

 Across the road is the McKinney-Twitty House.
-Earlier residents reported that the man who built it in the 1800s scavenged some of the floorboards from the Gilbert house.
+Earlier residents reported that the man who built it in the 1800s scavenged some of the floorboards from the Gilbert house, which was pulled down in 1878.[c]
 Those supposedly still have Dunlap’s bloodstains.
 (Please resist the temptation to bother current residents for a look!)

 - In early July of 1776, Cherokees—or Tories disguised as Cherokees—attacked the settlement here and killed perhaps dozens of men, women, and children.
 This was one of the raids that led to a campaign by state militia against dozens of villages that autumn.